zalando/friboo/template/README.md

 ## Testing

 So far this is a manual step.
-Docker is required.

 ```
 $ ./itest.sh